livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 ## Day 1 - Warm-up gatekeeper

-In this challenge we're dealing with an ELF 😛 file that performs some checks on its input:
+In this challenge we're dealing with an ELF 😛 that performs some checks on its input:

 ```bash
 $ file /challenge/check-list